The leftmost particle of branching subordinators: Introduction

-The fact that the growth of $t\mapsto\underline{Y}(t)$ is slower than linear under our assumptions can informally be explained as follows: in cases where $\lim_{a\to\infty}M_a(\lambda)=\infty$ for any $\lambda\geq 0$, each particle in $Y$ is somehow allowed to give progeny to a very large number of children (see Example \ref{rareinfbrintro} for instance) or/and to create newborn children very often (see Example \ref{manybinbrintro} for instance), producing a population of particles sufficiently large to maintain $\underline{Y}(t)$ below $\mathfrak{c}t$ for any $\mathfrak{c}>0$.
-Besides, one can notice that the rate of growth of $t\mapsto\underline{Y}(t)$ strongly depends on $\alpha$ (see Assumption \ref{stablelike}) and $\sigma$ (see Assumption \ref{regbranchoriginal}).
-The parameter $\alpha$ acts on the intensity of the (infinitely many) small jumps of each particle whereas $\sigma$ acts on the distribution of the positions of the children of each particle and the combination of both is largely responsible for this rate of growth.
+The fact that the growth of $t\mapsto\underline{Y}(t)$ is slower than linear under our assumptions can informally be explained as follows: in cases where $\lim_{a\to\infty}M_a(\lambda)=\infty$ for any $\lambda\geq 0$, each particle in $Y$ is somehow allowed to give progeny to a very large number of children ({see the example from Section \ref{rareinfbrintro} for instance) or/and to create newborn children very often ({see the example from Section \ref{manybinbrintro} for instance), producing a population of particles sufficiently large to maintain $\underline{Y}(t)$ below $\mathfrak{c}t$ for any $\mathfrak{c}>0$.
+Besides, one can notice that the rate of growth of $t\mapsto\underline{Y}(t)$ {depends on both $\alpha$ (see Assumption \ref{stablelike}) and $\sigma$ (see Assumption \ref{regbranchoriginal}).
+The parameter $\alpha$ acts on the intensity of the (infinitely many) small jumps of each particle {while $\sigma$ acts on the distribution of the positions of the children of each particle and the combination of both is largely responsible for this rate of growth.

 The idea of the proof of Theorem \ref{generalcriteria} is as follows.
-Proving the upper bound relies on estimating the average number of slow particles.
-Proving the lower bound is more involved and relies on understanding the mechanism by which slow particles are generated and to show that, in some sense, the structure of branchings allows for the set of slow particles to sustain itself over time.
+Proving the lower bound relies on estimating the average contribution of slow particles.
+Proving the upper bound is more involved and relies on understanding the mechanism by which slow particles are generated and to show that, in some sense, the structure of branchings allows for the set of slow particles to sustain itself over time.
 In other words we produce events of large probability on which slow trajectories produce sufficiently enough slow particles.
-This requires to prove a large deviation estimate that give a lower bound on the probability for a particle to be slow, and to show that there is some regularity on the distribution of particles that are born from the slow trajectories.
+This requires to prove a large deviation estimate that gives a lower bound on the probability for a particle to be slow, and to show that there is some regularity on the distribution of particles that are born from the slow trajectories.